 I love the New Adult genre.
 Something about it makes me feel less alone.
-Probably, because the B plots in NA feel similar to things I’m still going through.
-I connect to the transitional stories more, because the challenge of “adulting” sometimes lingers past your twenties.
+Probably, because the B plots in New Adult feel similar to things I’m still going through.

-So, if you’re looking for something new, The Wild Seasons series by Christina Lauren is NA at its best!
+If you’re looking for something new, The Wild Seasons series by Christina Lauren is NA at its best.

 The addition of London in Dark Wild Night had me looking forward to her story.
 So when release day for Wicked Sexy Liar rolled around, I carved out some time and dove in.
-And this book did not disappoint!
+And it did not disappoint.

 Wicked Sexy Liar is told through the alternating first person voices of London (Lola’s roommate and my hero!) and Luke (Mia’s ex-boyfriend).